foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 As an example, if OP-TEE is configured to generate a hardware unique key, it will need access to the PLM Physical Unclonable Function and NVM services.

 .. note::
-   Communication between OP-TEE and the PLM uses the IPI mailbox controller being the IPI used selectable via ``CFG_VERSAL_MBOX_IPI_ID``.
+   Communication between OP-TEE and the PLM uses the IPI mailbox controller.
+The IPI used is selectable via the ``CFG_VERSAL_MBOX_IPI_ID`` variable.

 As described in the documentation for the Versal ACAP `boot-flow`_, the BootROM handles loading the PLM, while the PLM will handle loading the rest of the images, including OP-TEE.